Server and client performance

 - How many API calls are generated when the function is used or called?

-In a query, indexed fields should always be evaluated first evaluated, followed by any nonindexed fields.
-Also, avoid LIKE qualifications that are formatted as %Field% because this forces a full table scan.
+In a query, indexed fields are always evaluated first, followed by any non-indexed fields.
+Also, avoid LIKE qualifications that are formatted as %Field% because they force a full table scan.
 An exception is including such a qualification after an indexed search to reduce the result set.

 Know how many queries are being performed during any operation.
-The number of queries performed during an operation multiples when load is put on the system, resulting in degraded performance.
+The number of queries performed during an operation is multiplies when a load is put on the system, resulting in degraded performance.

 Client-side queries add a load to the application because they are performed over the network.
 If you can consolidate these queries, or perform them on the server, you reduce the number of queries and server calls.

-Avoid setting the Query-by-Example (QBE) options on fields to Anywhere, which results in a full table scan if those fields are the only ones being queried.
-The preferred QBE option on fields is either Equal or Leading.
-Anywhere is used only for selective fields; for example, the Approvers field (Field 13207) from BMC Remedy Approval Server.
-For more information, see the QBE Match field property description in
+Use the Query-by-Example (QBE) options on the character fields that have the QBE Match property set to either Equal or Leading.
+Anywhere is used only for selective fields; for example, the Approvers field (Field 13207) from Approval Server.
+If you set the QBE option to the fields with QBE Match property set to Anywhere, this setting will result in a full table scan; even if those fields are the only ones being queried.
+For more information, see the QBE Match field property description in .

-When you are assessing your queries, BMC suggests that you ask the following questions:
+When you are assessing your queries, BMC suggests that you consider the following questions:

-- Can the query be done in a filter (which executes on the BMC Remedy AR System server) rather than the client?
+- Can the query be done in a filter (which executes on the AR System server) rather than the client?

 - Can multiple queries be consolidated into a single query?